dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 - Many powerful utilities like grep, awk, sed, ssh, rsync, and system-wide package managers are accessible via CLI and provide functionalities often unavailable or restricted in GUIs.<br>
 - CLI tools often allow users to combine multiple commands using pipes (|) and redirection (>, <) to chain tasks in creative ways.
 Users can customize workflows through scripts to suit their specific needs. <br>
 <br>
-🎬 **Demo**:  For example, I can save a list of files with a certain pattern in a text file.
+🎬 **Demo:** For example, I can save a list of files with a certain pattern in a text file.
 By the end of the workshop, you will be able to do this!